Customize Consent Preferences

 The aim of this study is to understand and support building resilient health systems by strengthening the capacity of local government in health sector governance and planning.
 This will enable the delivery of quality and gender-equitable basic health services that leave no one behind.

 Our study design is participatory action research using a learning site.
-We will establish the learning site in Kapilvastu Municipality where we will work alongside local health systems stakeholders over three years to co-produce knowledge about the local health system and promote action that will strengthen the health system to deliver gender-equitable and quality services.
+We established a learning site in a municipality in Kapilvastu District where we will work alongside local health systems stakeholders over three years to co-produce knowledge about the local health system and promote action that will strengthen the health system to deliver gender-equitable and quality services.
 The action research cycle includes working closely with local stakeholders to identify priority areas for action, develop and deliver interventions, and then adapt the interventions in critical reflection meetings.
 The cycle will be undertaken three times, addressing different priority areas.
 This will generate innovative, timely and relevant evidence with the aim of developing a stronger and more resilient health system, that is responsive, inclusive, gender-equitable and sustainable.

 Outputs from this study